JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/model_catalogue.md

 ## Package extension models

 The package also includes two models which don’t form a part of the core functionality of the package, but which can be accessed as package extensions.
-These are the `EvoTreeModel` from the MLJ library and the `LaplaceReduxModel` from `LaplaceRedux.jl`.
+These are the `EvoTreeModel` from the MLJ library and the `LaplaceNN` from `LaplaceRedux.jl`.

 To trigger the package extensions, the weak dependency first has to be loaded with the `using` keyword: